moltin/js-sdk/README.md

 > **Note:** Commits should adhere to the [Angular commit conventions](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines).

+Make sure you have [Prettier](https://prettier.io) installed for your editor with ESLint integration enabled.

 ## ⚡️ Development

 The SDK is built with [ES6 modules](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) that are bundled using [Rollup](http://rollupjs.org).